folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 1. Click the **Actions** menu.
 2. Select **Export results (CSV)**.

-A green success toast message informs you that the export file is being generated.
-Once the file is generated, it downloads automatically.
+A green success toast message informs you that you have generated the export file.
+Once generated, the file downloads automatically.

 If you do not receive the download file, check that your browser did not block the pop-up window.
 If the pop-up was blocked, change your browser to allow pop-ups, and export your circulation log search results again.
 You may also be able to access your download through the Export Manager app if you have permission to view that app.